 Preventive measures to avoid attracting wild animals

-Avoid feeding pets outdoors.
+Avoid feeding pets outside.

-Prune branches that permit access to rooftops.
+Prune branches that provide access to a roof.

 If you notice any damage caused by a wild animal on your property, it is essential to identify the animal in order to take the appropriate means to keep it away.
 To find out about the animal's life habits and select an appropriate solution, consult the Animaux importuns (troublesome animals) section of the website of the Ministère des Forêts, de la Faune et des Parcs du Québec.